05

 “It’s late, Ma.
 Go to sleep.
 Your health might deteriorate.”
 I said, my voice laced with emotion.
 With that, I turned away, feeling the weight of my mother’s disapproving gaze burning into my back.

-Each memory reverberated through my thoughts, a haunting echo that refused to fade, now precariously teetering on the edge of uncertainty.
+Each memory from the past reverberated through my thoughts, a haunting echo that refused to fade, the relationship now precariously teetering on the edge of uncertainty.

 We had just arrived at our new home in Kolshet.
-As I stepped out of the car and made my way toward the gate, a sweet, melodic voice caught my attention.
+As I, in all my six years, stepped out of the car and made my way toward the gate, a sweet, melodic voice caught my attention.

-"Hi!" she said, and I turned to see her.
+“Hi!” she said, and I turned to see her, a 3-year-old girl.
 She was stunning, a perfect blend of cherry and peach blossoms.
-Her eyes sparkled with the mesmerizing shades of a deep blue sky, and her small pink lips curved into a sunshine smile that could light up the entire galaxy.
+Her eyes sparkled with the mesmerizing shades of a deep blue sky, and her small pink lips curved into a sunny smile that could light up the entire galaxy.
+That was our first meeting.

-A strange feeling welled up inside me.
-She seemed so innocent and naive, a vulnerability that made me worry about the harsh world outside that could easily consume her.
-Esha came from a loving family; her parents had a love marriage, and in their eyes, she was a treasure.
+A strange feeling welled up inside me now, thinking about that memory.
+Esha still seemed, even now, so innocent and naive, a vulnerability that made me worry about the harsh world outside that could easily consume her.
+Esha came from a loving family; her parents had a love marriage, or it seemed so, and in their eyes, their daughter was a treasure.

-However, Esha's mother had suffered from uterine issues, preventing her from having more children.
-After that, Mr. and Mrs. Raghvendra Sharma decided to open an orphanage, embracing the children with the same love they showered upon Esha.
+Esha’s mother had reportedly suffered from uterine issues, preventing her from having more children.
+After that, the Sharmas opened an orphanage, embracing the children with the same love they showered upon Esha.

 Their family celebrated every festival and occasion with the children at the orphanage, transforming it into a vibrant world of colors, especially on Esha’s birthday and mine.
 I could understand their celebration of Esha, but mine was a mystery.